-The BBA has awarded this Certificate to the company named above for the product described herein.
-This product has been assessed by the BBA as being fit for its intended use provided it is installed, used and maintained as set out in this Certificate.
+The BBA has awarded this Certificate to the company named above for the products described herein.
+These products have been assessed by the BBA as being fit for their intended use provided they are installed, used and maintained as set out in this Certificate.